FontysVenlo/haskell-introduction/assessment.md

 - Being able to make a list comprehension example<!-- .element: class="fragment" -->
 - Know how to use higher order functions - explain the usage and how they work and when to apply<!-- .element: class="fragment" -->
 - Be able to make own data types with Algebraic Data Types<!-- .element: class="fragment" -->

+**Note** that all will be done based on your assignment results, thus your code.
+Prepare your environment for the assessment so that you can show what you did.

 <!-- s -->